AdamHGuan/AdamHGuan/README.md

 ### Welcome!
 I'm thrilled you're here.

-I am a Software Development Engineer in Test (SDET) with expertise in web application testing, specializing in Cypress.
-I ensure the quality and reliability of web apps through comprehensive testing strategies and efficient automation.

-With a strong background in testing web applications, I leverage Cypress, an advanced JavaScript-based framework, to create robust test suites, perform end-to-end testing, and execute integration and regression tests.
-By utilizing Cypress, I streamline the testing process and provide valuable insights to enhance the user experience.
+I am a skilled Software Development Engineer in Test (SDET) specializing in web application testing, with expertise in Cypress.
+My extensive experience in testing web applications enables me to create robust test suites, perform end-to-end testing, and execute integration and regression tests using Cypress.
+I also have experience in testing self-driving car systems.

-Additionally, I have experience in testing self-driving car systems.
-This expertise enables me to contribute to the development of autonomous vehicles by designing and executing rigorous testing methodologies.

-Beyond testing, I have a solid foundation in full-stack web development, including JavaScript, Python, React, Redux, HTML, CSS, PostgreSQL, SQLAlchemy, Flask, Node.js, Express, and Docker.
-This allows me to collaborate effectively with development teams and ensure seamless software delivery.
+In addition to testing, I have a solid background in full-stack web development, including JavaScript, Python, React, Redux, HTML, CSS, PostgreSQL, SQLAlchemy, Flask, Node.js, Express, and Docker.
+This allows me to work collaboratively with development teams and ensure seamless software delivery.

 Passionate about the latest advancements in science, technology, and cloud computing, I continuously explore new tools and techniques to enhance software quality.

-Feel free to reach out to me!
+If you have any questions or would like to discuss anything further, please don't hesitate to reach out to me.

 ### [let's connect through Linkedin!](https://www.linkedin.com/in/adam-g-86922aa0/)